Montoneros: 1976

-On 2 February 1976, about fifty Montoneros attacked the Juan Vucetich Police Academy in the suburb of La Plata, in an attempt to destroy the patrol helicopters stationed there, but were repelled when the police cadets fought back and reinforcements arrived.
-On 13 February, the Argentine army scored a major success when the 14th Airborne Infantry Regiment of the 4th Airborne Infantry Brigade ambushed the 65-strong "Compañía Montoneros de Monte" (Montoneros Jungle Company), in an action near the town of Cadillal in Tucumán province.
-The 2nd Airborne Infantry Regiment of the same brigade, was also released from garrison duties in the city of Córdoba after the ERP armed uprising that killed 5 policemen there in August 1975 and would achieve similar success against the ERP's Decididos de Córdoba (Die-Hards of Córdoba) company sent to rekindle the insurgency in Tucumán province.
-In the week preceding the military coup, the Montoneros killed 13 policemen as part of their Third National Military Campaign that vowed to kill at least 3,000 policemen by the decade's end.
+On 2 February, about 50 Montoneros attacked the Juan Vucetich Police Academy in the suburb of La Plata, in an attempt to destroy the patrol helicopters stationed there, but the group was repelled when the police cadets fought back and reinforcements arrived.
+On 13 February, the Argentine army scored a major success when the 14th Airborne Infantry Regiment of the 4th Airborne Infantry Brigade ambushed the 65-person "Compañía Montoneros de Monte" (Montoneros Jungle Company) in an action near the town of Cadillal in Tucumán province.
+The 2nd Airborne Infantry Regiment of the same brigade was also released from garrison duties in the city of Córdoba after the ERP armed uprising that killed 5 policemen there in August 1975; this regiment would achieve similar success against the ERP's company Decididos de Córdoba (Die-Hards of Córdoba), who were sent to rekindle the insurgency in Tucumán province.
+In the week preceding the military coup, the Montoneros killed 13 policemen as part of their Third National Military Campaign that intended to kill at least 3,000 policemen by the decade's end.

-The ERP guerrillas and their supporting network of militants came under heavy attack in April 1976, and the Montoneros were forced to come to their assistance with money, weapons and safe houses.
-On 21 June, the labour relations manager of Swift (an American food processing company), Osvaldo Raúl Trinidad was shot and killed outside his home in the La Plata suburb of Buenos Aires after coming under fire from a carload of masked Peronist gunmen.
+The ERP guerrillas and their supporting network of militants came under heavy attack in April 1976; the Montoneros were forced to help them with money, weapons, and safe houses.
+On 21 June, Osvaldo Raúl Trinidad—the labor relations manager of Swift, an American food processing company—was shot and killed outside his home in the La Plata suburb of Buenos Aires, after coming under fire from a carload of masked Peronist gunmen.
 On 1 July, a carload of Montoneros shot and killed Army Sergeant Raúl Godofredo Favale in the Ramos Mejía suburb of Buenos Aires.
-On the following day the Montoneros detonated a powerful bomb in the Argentine Federal Police building in Buenos Aires, killing 24 and injuring 66-100people.
-On 10 July 1976, policemen surrounded and entered a printing house in the San Andrés suburb of Buenos Aires in an attempt to free Vicecomodore Roberto Moisés Echegoyen from the Argentine air force, but the alerted urban guerrillas shot their hostage in the head, killing him.
-On 19 July, Montoneros killed Brigadier-General Carlos Omar Actis (tasked with overseeing the World Cup soccer championships in Argentina in 1978) in the suburb of Wilde in Buenos Aires.
-On 26 July, Montoneros guerrillas operating in the San Justo suburb of Buenos Aires shot and killed an off-duty policeman, Ramón Emilio Reno in the presence of his 13-year-old brother while they stood looking at a magazine stand.
-The terrorists first asked Reno to confirm his name, then shot him in the back before finishing him off with a shot in the head.
-An Argentine army 1976 report entitled Informe Especial: Actividades OPM "Montoneros" año 1976, gave the following surviving Montoneros totals for September 1976: 9,191 members with 991 guerrillas (391 officers and 600 other ranks), 2,700 armed militants and 5,500 sympathisers and active collaborators.
+The following day, the Montoneros detonated a powerful bomb in the Argentine Federal Police building in Buenos Aires, killing 24 people and injuring 66–100.
+On 10 July 1976, policemen surrounded and entered a printing house in the San Andrés suburb of Buenos Aires in an attempt to free Vice-Commodore Roberto Moisés Echegoyen from the Argentine air force; however, the alerted urban guerrillas shot their hostage in the head, killing him.
+On 19 July, Montoneros killed Brigadier General Carlos Omar Actis—tasked with overseeing the World Cup soccer championships in Argentina in 1978—in the suburb of Wilde in Buenos Aires.
+On 26 July, Montoneros guerrillas operating in the San Justo suburb of Buenos Aires shot and killed an off-duty policeman, Ramón Emilio Reno, in the presence of his 13-year-old brother while they were looking at a magazine stand.
+The terrorists first asked Reno to confirm his name, and then they shot him in the back before killing him with a shot to the head.
+An Argentine army report titled Informe Especial: Actividades OPM "Montoneros" año 1976 gave the following totals for surviving Montoneros as of September 1976: 9,191 members; 991 guerrillas (391 officers and 600 other ranks); 2,700 armed militants; and 5,500 sympathizers and active collaborators.